 There are many ways to apply fiberglass cloth to a structure.
 The most common methods use either polyester or epoxy resin and catalysts.
 Some of the resins require unequal mix ratios, like 1 part epoxy to 2 parts hardener, which is difficult to measure accurately.
 I also dislike polyester resin because it really smells foul.
 For all these reasons, I now use Pacer Technology’s Z-Poxy Finishing Resin (#PT40).
 It is an equal-mix product that has little to no smell and is easy to work with.
 Cure time to a tacky consistency is about 30 to 45 minutes.
 After about two hours you can handle it, and after four to five hours, you can sand it or apply another coat.
-Even if you have never done this before, it is really easy to do.
+Even if you have never done this before, it is really easy to to get professional looking results.

 Let’s get started